dilanx/WedBars/docs/SETUP.md

 If you don't want to use NPCs, you can also allow players to run the commands `/itemshop` and `/teamshop`, but they'll need the permission `wedbars.itemshop` to do that.

-## Loading an arena
+## Loading an arena and starting a game
 Every time you start up your server or want to load data for a different arena, use `/load <name>` *(wedbars.admin)* (with the name of an existing arena).
 If you don't remember which arenas you've made, you can just run `/load` *(wedbars.admin)* and it'll list the available arenas.

+As soon as an arena is loaded, the game auto start system is initiated.
+All online players will be teleported to the arena lobby and the team selection menu will automatically open.
+Any player that joins now (as well as players that close out of that menu) can use `/team` to open the menu.
+Once all players have selected a team (and there are at least 2 teams with players), auto start will start counting down.
+You can use `/end` *(wedbars.admin)* to cancel the countdown and assign teams or start the game manually if you'd like, otherwise the game will start.

-## Assigning teams
+## Assigning teams manually
 After loading the arena, you can assign teams to players using `/team <team> <player>` *(wedbars.admin)* (with the team color and player name).
 All online players will see the assignments as they are made.
 Use `/team show` *(wedbars.admin)* to broadcast all of the current team assignments to the server.

-## Auto assign teams
+## Auto assign teams manually
 Run `/autoteam <teamOption1> <teamOption2> [<teamOption3>...]` *(wedbars.admin)* to automatically split up the server evenly into teams (the 'teamOption' arguments are the team colors that should be included in the assignment).

-## Start the game
+## Start the game manually
 Run `/start` *(wedbars.admin)* to start the game.

 ## Player Statistics
 If you checked out the config, you'll notice there's a 'mysql' section.
 This is for Wed Bars's [MySQL](https://www.mysql.com/)-enabled player statistics system (disabled by default).
 By changing the `mysql > enabled` value to `true` in the config and filling out the other fields with your database information, you'll be able to have player stats save.
 You'll need a new table in your database called `wb_stats` with a `uuid` column and a column for all the statistics shown [here](https://github.com/dilanx/WedBars/blob/main/src/com/blockhead7360/mc/wedbars/player/Statistic.java) (the columns will need to have the exact same names as the ones shown there except in lower case).

 ## Contribution
 Wanna add something?
-Feel free to contact me or just fork this repo and submit a pull request with your new feature.
+Feel free to contact us or just fork this repo and submit a pull request with your new feature.